Is Christian Activism Biblical?

 Satan wants Christians involved in social issues, its a distraction.
 Liberal Christians fall for the duplicity of intersectionality, radical feminism, moralistic deism, and racial inequality perpetuated by mainstream media.

-In the USA, Faithful America is the largest online community of Christians doing social justice.
-They support same-sex marriage and BLM.
-The group unified with “pro-abortion Democrats” in rejecting a “pro-life US president.”
+- Faithful America fights for social justice reform and support same-sex marriage and the BLM group.
+They are unified with “pro-abortion Democrats” in rejecting a “pro-life US president.”

 Christian activists often quote Ephesians 5 and Proverbs 31 to justify politicking and social activism